bdaqiq01/Multiclass_classification_of_scenic_views/README.md

-# Multiclass_classification_of_scenic_views

-Hello,

-**Work in Progress: This project is currently under development, and the updated version will be coming soon**

-The purpose of this project is to classify images of scenes as one of the six possible classes.
-A simple model and a model using transfer learning using InceptiveV3 model as the base model is implemented.
+# Image Classification Model with InceptionV3 Transfer Learning

+Overview
+This repository contains a machine learning model for image classification that can categorize images into six different predefined classes.
+The model is built using transfer learning, with the InceptionV3 architecture serving as the base model.
+The trained model achieves a validation loss of 0.23, demonstrating its effectiveness in generalizing to unseen data.